BIOL 408

 Assessment measures may vary with instructor.
 Students may be assessed on lecture

-and discussion of literature may be evaluated.
-Laboratories will be evaluated through
+may be peer and professor evaluated.
+Laboratories may be evaluated through laboratory

 Other Course Information